Medrine-Jepkemoi/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Function that checks for alphabetic character
 Function that prints the sign of a number
-Function that computes the absolute value of an integer
+Function that computes the absolute value of an integer Function that prints the last digit of a number